kainlite/rcv/cv.md

 > > Santex provides on-demand custom web development outsourcing services.
 Working with Lavu and allongside all IT,
 >   Development and QA members supporting and improving the infrastructure and software products.
 >
-> > Some othe things I did there were dockerization of all development, test, staging and future production
+> > Some othe things I did there were containerize applications of all development, test, staging and future production
 >   microservices (migrating from openvz) and creating all CI pipelines for it.
 Also setup of AWS with terraform and
 >   cloud administration.
 Installation, and management of the development kubernetes cluster, deployments and helper
 >   tools (helm charts).
 Deployments to current production in openvz using blue-green strategies, configuration of